-27 Since 1997, the UPU has been subject to zero nominal growth (ZNG), maintaining its budget at the same level for more than 10 years.
-The inflation rate in Switzerland for this period was 8.95%.
-Despite the provisions of article 13, paragraph 2, of the Financial Regulations, the Director General has not resorted to the Reserve Fund within the last 10 years for this purpose.
-As a result, the resources allocated to the organization have remained static, while the workload of the organization in response to the growing demands of member countries has steadily increased.

-28 To cope with the ZNG policy, the UPU has continuously sought to enhance its efficiency through improved methods and organizational reform in order to meet the expectations of member countries and the increased workload.
+- 27. Since 1997, UPU has been subject to zero nominal growth (ZNG), maintaining its budget at the same level for more than 10 years.
+The inflation rate in Switzerland for this period was 8.95 per cent.
+Despite the provisions of article 13, paragraph 2, of the Financial Regulations, the Director-General has not reverted to the Reserve Fund within the last 10 years for this purpose.
+As a result, the resources allocated to the organization have remained static while the workload of the organization in responding to the growing demands of member States has steadily increased. - 28.
+To cope with the ZNG policy, UPU has continuously sought to enhance its efficiency through improved methods and organizational reform in order to meet the expectations of member States and the increased workload.
 The Inspector commends the organization for the necessary and smart initiatives it has employed to become more efficient and effective over the years.
-During interviews with UPU staff and management, however, the Inspector learned that the ZNG budget has also led to a situation where only limited and inadequate resources are available for important functions, such as evaluation, internal oversight, IT or training.

-29 Compared with other specialized agencies and programmes of the United Nations system, the UPU can be considered an exception, since it has had a ZNG budget for more than 10 years.
-The Inspector believes the UPU is now experiencing negative growth and that it is important to relax this stricture for the immediate future, i.e. the 2009-2012 period.
+During interviews with UPU staff and management, the Inspector, however, learned that the ZNG budget has also led to a situation where limited and inadequate resources are available for important functions, such as evaluation, internal oversight, IT or training. - 29.
+Compared with other specialized agencies and programmes of the United Nations system, UPU can be considered an exception since it has had a ZNG budget for more than 10 years now.
+The Inspector believes UPU is now experiencing negative growth and that it is important to relax this stricture for the immediate future, i.e. the 2009-2012 period.